Westlake-AI/openmixup/docs/en/install.md

 cd apex
 pip install -v --disable-pip-version-check --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```
 If some errors occur when you install Apex from the source, you can try `python setup.py install` for fast installation.
+Note that we recommend using PyTorch AMP for mixed precision training in high versions of PyTorch.

 **Note:**